EPIImperial/EPIImperial.github.io/index.md

 * [Data Visualization in R](https://www.datacamp.com/courses/data-visualization-in-r)
 * [Introduction to Importing Data in R](https://www.datacamp.com/courses/introduction-to-importing-data-in-r)

-If you are already familiar with R or you are a beginner and have completed the above, here are some more advanced courses from DataCamp you might want to complete:
+If you are already familiar with R or you are a beginner and have completed the above, here are some more advanced courses from DataCamp you may want to complete:

 * [Introduction to the Tidyverse](https://www.datacamp.com/courses/introduction-to-the-tidyverse)
 * [Data Manipulation with dplyr](https://www.datacamp.com/courses/data-manipulation-with-dplyr)